Off the beaten track Day trips from Darwin

 Visit Adelaide River, Robyn Falls & Pine Creek – 1 – 2 days

 About an hour south of Darwin, Adelaide River is a small town where the Adelaide River War Cemetery is located.
-The cemetery is the only Australian war cemetery on Australian soil and commemorates the lives of 432 servicemen and 63 civilians who died during World War II in the Northern Territory.
-More information.
+The cemetery is the only Australian war cemetery on Australian soil commemorating the lives of 432 servicemen and 63 civilians who died during World War II in the Northern Territory.
+More information here.

 The falls are reached by a short 20 minute walk along the crystal clear creek through the rocky surroundings.
-The area is home to a wide variety of flora and fauna unique to the Top End and when in full flow, the falls provide a stunning view of the cascading Falls.
+Home to a wide variety of flora and fauna unique to the Top End, Robyn Falls provides a stunning view of the cascading waterfalls.

 Just 2 hours south of Darwin is the old gold mining township of Pine Creek.
 Gold was accidentally discovered when building the Overland Telegraph Line in 1871.